aws-samples/serverless-patterns/sfn-glue-terraform/README.md

 This pattern demonstrates the use of Terraform modules and deploys the below resources:
 * Amazon S3 bucket and load the sample Python script as an object
 * Sample AWS Glue Job which executes the script in the S3 bucket
-* AWS Step Function to invoke the AWS Glue Job synchronously.
+* AWS Step Functions to invoke the AWS Glue Job synchronously.
 The Function will wait until the Job is completed
-* Cloudwatch Event Rule which is configured to start the AWS Step Function evey 10 minutes
+* CloudWatch Event Rule which is configured to start the AWS Step Functions evey 10 minutes

 ## How it works

-The AWS Cloudwatch rule is configured to start a Step Function execution every 10 minutes.
+The AWS CloudWatch rule is configured to start a Step Functions execution every 10 minutes.
 The Step function then invokes a AWS Glue Job with some default arguments and a test message.
 The Arguments to the AWS Glue Job, the Python script and the CloudWatch event rule can be modified as per requirement.